On exact truncation of backward waves in elastrodynamics: Classification of Green's tensor

 \subsection{Representative examples}

-To conclude this section, we list several representative examples below and shall study wave scattering problems in such media in sections 5 and 6.
+Here, we list several representative examples below and shall study wave scattering problems in such media in sections 5 and 6.
 Note that we have excluded the trivial isotropic case. \begin{itemize} \item[(i).]
-Medium with $\min\Delta(\xi^2)\geq 0$:
+Media with $\min\Delta(\xi^2)\geq 0$:

 with $\gamma_2\leq 0$;